April 15, 2013

-We all know our market vegetables and fruits are safe to eat, but what about other wild edibles?
-Here are a few common (North American) goodies that are safe to eat if you find yourself stuck in the wild… first of all, please note that you need to know with certainty the identity of what you are finding and collecting as survival food.
-If you are not sure – leave it alone.
+We all know our vegetables and fruits are safe to eat, but what about other wild edibles?
+Here are a few common North American goodies that are safe to eat if you find yourself stuck in the wild:

 The vegetable that makes your pee smell funny grows in the wild in most of Europe and parts of North Africa, West Asia, and North America.
 Wild asparagus has a much thinner stalk than the grocery-store variety.
 It’s a great source of source of vitamin C, thiamine, potassium and vitamin B6.
 Eat it raw or boil it like you would your asparagus at home.